 Substitutions

-- Kosher Salt- If your only option is table salt, you’ll want to reduce the amount you use to one tablespoon.
+- Kosher Salt- Swap kosher salt for coarse sea salt or pink Himalayan salt.
+If your only option is table salt, reduce the amount to one tablespoon.

-- Lemon Zest- Try using orange zest or lime zest.
+- Lemon Zest- Use orange zest or lime zest in place of lemon zest.

-- Black Pepper- Omit the black pepper or swap it for red pepper flakes if you want more heat.
+- Black Pepper- Omit the black pepper or use red pepper flakes for a spicy kick.

 Variations